 - diffusion of biosynthetic intermediates accum in these mutants may be able to restore, eg. red pigment, prod in one or both mutants

 - ie. use external supply excreted into medium instead of normal conversion pathway

 How does cross feeding show the order of genes?

-- gene defined by mutation in "feeder" must act later in pathway than mutant being "fed"
+- feeder must act later in pathway than being fed

 In a cross feeding experiment what acts as the control?

 - middle part of streak not near another mutant

 What would a pleiotropic mutant look like if defective for pigment, carbapenem and AHL production in Serratia?